 This carotenoid gives protection against the age-related type of macular degeneration; together with two others called zeaxanthin and oleocanthal.

-In a landmark research project reported in JAMA, scientists found that an increase in lutein and its twin sister zeaxanthin, significantly reduced the likelihood of developing three important eye diseases; in total they now affect over eleven million Americans.
+In a landmark research project reported in JAMA, scientists found that an increase in lutein and its first cousin zeaxanthin, significantly reduced the likelihood of developing three important eye diseases; in total they now affect over eleven million Americans.

-Their conclusion is that those enjoying a higher intake of lutein and zeaxanthin from their food have a reduced likelihood of developing age-related macular degeneration.
+"Those enjoying a higher intake of lutein and zeaxanthin from their food have a reduced likelihood of developing age-related macular degeneration."

 In other research French scientists have found that those regularly consuming extra virgin olive oil, which is where the third carotenoid, oleocanthal is found also have less cataracts and blindness from AMD.